naik1601/StaticCodeAnalysisTool/README.md

-# StaticCodeAnalysisTool was the project for my object oriented
+# StaticCodeAnalysisTool was the project for my object oriented language